 Day 5 – “Sorry, I hit a few snags in gathering the data, got busy with another analysis from Jennifer and I should have it by next Wed. “

 As you can see from this example, the employee overcommunicating comes across as more trustworthy and in control.
 That’s the perception you want to convey.
-Even though something is not on track, or you haven’t started at all, just the fact you are communicating the details along the way, people are more comfortable.
+Even though something is not on track, or you haven’t started at all, just the fact you are communicating the details along the way makes people more comfortable.
 Also by communicating frequently, you can soften the blow of the miss.

 Explain The Reasons Behind Your Low Expectations

-While setting expectations is excellent, if you can back up your thought process to come to those expectations, you have a better case.
+While setting expectations is excellent, if you can back up your thought process to come to those expectations, you’ll have an even better case.
 Always come to the table with your examples of how you thought through your goal-setting process.
-For example, if you are new to a particular field, you can put the small milestones to achieve “xyz” goal.
+For example, if you are new to a particular field, you can set small milestones to achieve “xyz” goal.
 With each milestone, you can explain how difficult it was to reach that milestone and drag out the timeline to the next set of milestones to achieve “xyz” mastery.

 Leverage Your Newbie Card In Setting Low Expectations

 Being new has its advantages.
 No one knows you, so you start off with a clean slate.
-You can take advantage by setting low expectations with your manager for your first review cycle.
+You can take advantage of this by setting low expectations with your manager for your first review cycle.
 There are many barriers to mastering your remote jobs, such as ramp-up time, company culture, new systems, and different procedures.
-Let these barriers shine in setting your low expectations – and all the more reasons to have unambitious goals.
+Let these barriers shine in setting your low expectations, giving you all the more reason to have unambitious goals.